 Shared Credit Scores

 You and your marriage partner will undoubtedly apply for joint credit.
 Whether it’s a home, a car, or school loan, your credit scores will be combined to determine your average credit score.
-Before getting married, check each others credit scores (get your FICO score) and if needed, take steps to improve that score as soon as possible.
+Before getting married, check each others credit scores and if needed, take steps to improve that score as soon as possible.
 While credit scores can’t be improved rapidly, the earlier you start, the sooner the problem can be addressed.

 Joint Or Separate Tax Returns